stefaleon/ASP.NET-Core2-Identity---Users/README.md

   * Add the Create.cshtml view to the Views/RoleAdmin folder to support adding new roles.
   * The only form data needed to create a role is the name.
 Use a string as the view model class in the Create.cshtml view.
   * Validate that the user supplies a value when the form is submitted.
 In the Create POST method in RoleAdminController, apply the Required validation attribute directly to the parameter.

+* Manage Role Memberships.
+  * The next step is to be able to add and remove users from roles.
+This invokes taking the role data from the RoleManager class and associating it with the details of individual users.
+  * Define some view model classes that will represent the membership of a role and receive a new set of membership instructions from the user.
+Add the RoleEditModel and RoleModificationModel view models to the UserViewModels.cs file.
+The RoleEditModel class represents a role and details of the users in the system, categorized by whether they are members of the role.
+The RoleModificationModel class represents a set of changes to a role.
+  * Add the Edit GET and POST action methods in the RoleAdmin controller.
+  * Most of the code in the GET version of the Edit action method is responsible for generating the sets of members and nonmembers of the selected role.
+Once all the users have been categorized, a new instance of the RoleEditModel class is passed to the View method so that the data can be displayed using the default view.
+  * The POST version of the Edit method is responsible for adding and removing users to and from roles.
+The `UserManager<T>` class provides methods for working with roles.
+    * AddToRoleAsync(user, name): Adds the user ID to the role with the specified name
+    * GetRolesAsync(user): Returns a list of the names of the roles of which the user is a member
+    * IsInRoleAsync(user, name): Returns true if the user is a member of the role with the specified name
+    * RemoveFromRoleAsync(user, name): Removes the user as a member from the role with the specified name
+  * An oddity of these methods is that the role-related methods operate on role names, even though roles also have unique identifiers.
+It is for this reason that my RoleModificationModel view model class has a RoleName property.
+  * Add the Edit.cshtml view to the Views/RoleAdmin folder.
+The view contains two tables: one for users who are not members of the selected role and one for those who are.
+Each user’s name is displayed along with a check box that allows the membership to be changed.
+The tables are contained in a form that is sent to the Edit action method and model bound to the RoleModificationModel class, providing easy access to the list of role membership changes to be made.